Jarry, Guentzel lead Penguins past Bruins, 1 -0

-PITTSBURGH (AP) — Tristan Jarry made 29 saves for his first shutout of the season and Jake Guentzel scored in the Pittsburgh Penguins’ 1-0 victory over the Boston Bruins on Sunday.
+Tristan Jarry made 29 saves for his first shutout of the season and Jake Guentzel scored in the Penguins’ 1-0 victory over the Boston Bruins on Sunday.

+“It was a hard-fought game and there wasn’t a lot of space out there,” Sullivan said.
+“You had to fight for every inch on both sides, and from that standpoint, it had a playoff feel.
+We knew we were going to fight for every inch, and we wanted to force (Boston) to do the same.”

-Jarry has won his last four decisions, including a sloppy 7-6 home win against New Jersey last week, in which he allowed six third-period goals.
+Jarry has won his last four decisions, including a sloppy 7-6 home victory over New Jersey last week, in which he allowed six third-period goals.
 He rebounded two nights later against the Devils and has earned a point in 11 of his last 12 starts.

+“It’s a short season and you play a lot of games,” Jarry said.
+“It’s a matter of being prepared for the next game.”

 Guentzel scored his 21st at 4:03 of the third period to help the Penguins win their fourth straight.